marait123/GoViolin/README.md

     |--- Jenkinsfile # the file used by jenkins to create the pipeline , the pipeline is actually on machine is polling scm every 1 minute

+    |-- example_out_jenkins_pass.txt --> this is the output of one successful build of jenkins pipeline

     |--- deployemnt.yaml # the file that describes kubernetes deployment scaled to 3 pods

     |--- service.yaml # the file that describes the kubernetes service